vinionsinho/DeadIsland2VR/README.md

 * **Unsupported Weapons:** Thrusting weapons (Knives, Spears, Forks, etc.) do not work well with the current physics system.
 I do not plan to fix this, so please stick to bludgeoning or slashing weapons.
 * **DLC Weapons:** Attachments for DLC weapons have not been configured yet.

+### ⚠️ CRITICAL REQUIREMENT: **Disable HDR in game settings**.
+Failing to do so will cause a black screen artifact on your right hand/view.

 ## Controls & Mechanics

 ### 💥 How to use Charged Attacks